robinredX/BitTorrent_in_Python/auto-evaluation.md

 Laetiatia Couge <br/>
 Robin Khatri <br/>
 Mohamed Nassar

-* **Creation of hub**: Eduardo Brandao
+* **Creation of hub**: Eduardo Brandao, Laetitia Couge

 ## Time spent

-More or less, each member of the project worked between 20-30 hours on this project.
+Each member of the project worked more or less between 20-30 hours on this project.